nwupkc/Divvy/Divvy.md

 Bagging result shows improved accuracy over a single tree.
 Bagging model is a special case of random forests when we use all the features available.

-Random forests works similarly as bagging but instead decorrelates the individual trees by taking a random sample of predictors when building each tree.
+Random forests work similarly as bagging, but instead decorrelates the individual trees by taking a random sample of predictors when building each tree.
 The default number of features used for each tree is square root of the all available features.
 In this case it is 3.

 ```r